 Licensing agreement with Protix

-To accelerate authorization of our mealworm ingredients for food products, we have signed a Novel Food licensing agreement with insect industry pioneers Protix.
-This license covers whole frozen or dried yellow mealworms and whole dried yellow mealworm powder.
+To accelerate the authorization of our mealworm ingredients for food products, we have signed a Novel Food licensing agreement with insect industry pioneers Protix.
+This license covers frozen or dried yellow mealworms and dried yellow mealworm powder.

 Where do we stand

-The R&D team is actively preparing for submitting an additional Novel Food Dossier as our further purpose is to get Novel Food authorization for our other specialist ingredients including defatted insect protein, insect oil and soluble insect protein concentrate.
+The R&D team is actively preparing to submit an additional Novel Food Dossier.
+Our further purpose is to get Novel Food authorization for our other specialist ingredients, including defatted insect protein, insect oil and soluble insect protein concentrate.